tcolgate/intrepid-fstopper/NOTES.md

 ## Programming Style

-The firmware is implemented using TinyGo, but due to the constraints of the atmega chips, only a strict subset of Go's functionality can be used.
+Due to the constraints of the atmega chips, only a strict subset of Go's functionality can be used.

 - Channels are OK, occasionally useful (essentially a pre-existing, generic ring buffer. (may switch to a ring buffer though)